feralcreative/clone-home/.augment/rules/augment-rules.md

 ## Color Usage

-- Only use colors defined in `_variables.scss` or _colors.scss.
+- Only use colors defined in the scss.
+Don't use variables that aren't defined.
 - Never use undefined color variables.

-## File Management
+## Compiling Styles

-- DO NOT create new files unless explicitly requested
-- Assume any required functions/scripts may already exist elsewhere in the codebase
-- Work with existing files only unless given permission otherwise
+- You generally do not need to compile scss.
+VS Code does it using the Live Sass Compile extension.

 ## Logging and Debugging